gloryofrobots/arza/README.md

 // Datastructures are immutable

-// Mutable variables supported via := ! operators
+// Mutable variables supported via ':= !' operators
-// current implementation is buid on top of coroutines and is extremely slow import var v = var:var 2
+// current implementation is build on top of coroutines and is extremely slow import var v = var:var 2
 !v = 2